andreabonvini/Notes/MachineLearningRestelli/Statistical_Learning.md

 The main difference between Ridge and Lasso Regression is that Ridge Regression can only shrink to weights of the features close to 0 while Lasso Regression can shrink them all the way to 0.
 This is due to the fact that Ridge Regression squares the features weights, while Lasso Regression considers the absolute value of such weights.

-This means that Lasso Regression can exclude useless features from the lost function, so being better than Ridge Regression at reducing the variance in models that contain a lot of useless features.
+This means that Lasso Regression can exclude useless features from the loss function, so being better than Ridge Regression at reducing the variance in models that contain a lot of useless features.
 In contrast, Ridge Regression tends to do a little better when most features are useful.

 You may ask yourself why Lasso is able to shrink some weights exactly to zero, while Ridge doesn't.
 The following example may be explanatory: